On algebras of $\Omega^n$-finite and $\Omega^{\infty}$-infinite representation type: Co-Gorenstein algebras

-Observe that $\pd (I_1\oplus I_2) = \infty$, hence $A$ is not a Gorensten algebra.
-On the other hand, the module $A \gamma $ verifies $\Omega (A \gamma ) \cong A\gamma$, and it is the only indecomposable periodic non projective module.
-In fact $A \gamma$ is the only indecomposable non projective Gorenstein projective module by Theorem \ref{CSZ}.
+Note that $\pd (I_1\oplus I_2) = \infty$, hence $A$ is not a Gorenstein algebra.
+On the other hand, the module $\gamma A $ verifies $\Omega (\gamma A ) \cong \gamma A$, and it is the only indecomposable periodic non projective module.
+In fact $\gamma A$ is the only indecomposable non projective Gorenstein projective module by Theorem \ref{CSZ}.
 We conclude that $A$ is a Co-Gorenstein algebra and it is not CM-free .

 \end{ej}